Venclose digiRF System for Chronic Venous Insufficiency

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are on active anticoagulant therapy (blood thinners) for conditions like Deep Vein Thrombosis.

-What data supports the effectiveness of the Venclose digiRF System treatment for chronic venous insufficiency?
+What prior data suggests that the Venclose digiRF System is safe for treating chronic venous insufficiency?

 This trial is for adults over 18 with chronic venous disease, specifically in the great and small saphenous veins or incompetent perforator veins.
 Participants must understand the study, agree to follow-ups, have a vein diameter that meets the study's requirements, and be able to walk.
 Those with less severe venous issues (below CEAP class C2) cannot join.